If a veteran has two or more service-connected disabilities, at least one of those disabilities must be rated at 40% or higher.

 - Pursuing Total Disability based on Individual Unemployability (TDIU)

-- or filing for a secondary service connection.
+- Filing for a secondary service connection.

 Discover how to raise your VA Disability Rating from 70% and beyond.
 Dive into our guide for insights on increasing your benefits!